 The task which I should have mentioned first is to obtain legal registration and insurance.
 All the shuttling back and forth between shops and more recently, just running errands, have been done quite illegally.
 I was stopped by a policemen recently, who told me to do up my seat belt, which I did, I did not have the heart to tell him the ends were just hanging off the sides of the seats without being bolted to anything.
 The seat belts are now reinstalled, the lights all work, and I have all the papers to be able to register it.
 Top priority now is to go to the Vehicle Licensing Authority to make it legal.
 Can’t wait to get those red DP plates on it.
 There is a backstory to that, but it warrants a separate post.

-What with all the body work and painting of the past six months most of the interior and exterior fittings were removed and put aside, either on our terrasse or carport or in the shed at Opere’s.
+With all the body work and painting of the past six months most of the interior and exterior fittings were removed and put aside, either on our terrasse or carport or in the shed at Opere’s.
 I have become quite accustomed to driving around in a vehicle with no door panels, mirrors, or window winders, that is so empty and hollow it rattles and bangs and echos.
-The past month or so has seen tremenduos progress restoring the interior finish.
+The past month or so has seen tremendous progress restoring the interior finish.
 I had not been in a rush to put it back together, until Opere told me that the Department of Vehicle Licensing will not pass it if the interior is not finished, or if the rubber wheel arches are not on.
-One might argue the logic of some of that, or wonder how the tro-tros driving around with doors hanging by rope managed to pass, but I don’t mind the additional incentive.
+One might argue the logic of some of that, or wonder how the tro-tros driving around Accra with doors hanging by rope managed to pass, but I don’t mind the additional incentive.

 Once the Ultimate was in on the floor we added a layer of B-Quient’s V-Comp foam and high density rubber composite sound absorber.
 This stuff is heavy, more than a pound per sq ft. and we did not have very much of it, just enough for the front floor through the footwells and over the transmission, the tops of the seat boxes, and the back floor.
 But every little bit helps.